Informo/specs/content/information-distribution/source.md

 to reference the new user, within the trust authorities trusted by the user.
 If a threshold is defined by a client implementation, it **should** consider the link between a source and its new user as valid once that percentage becomes higher than the threshold.
-Such a threshold isn't necessary for subsources, because a subsource is only verified by its parent source, which then **must** update its list of subsources by removing the subsource's previous user and adding the new one.
+Such a threshold isn't necessary for sub-sources, because a sub-source is only verified by its parent source, which then **must** update its list of sub-sources by removing the sub-source's previous user and adding the new one.

-Once the link between a source (or a subsource) and its new user is consider valid, client implementations **must** consider both the source's (or subsource's) new user and its previous one (and older ones if the source or subsource changed its user more than once) as the same entity.
-This means that articles published by the source's (or the subsource's) previous user **must** be treated as if it was published by the new user, and a reference to the source's previous user in a trust authority's list of trustworthy sources **must** be considered as a reference to the new user (with the exception of the
+Once the link between a source (or a sub-source) and its new user is consider valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity.
+This means that articles published by the source's (or the sub-source's) previous user **must** be treated as if it was published by the new user, and a reference to the source's previous user in a trust authority's list of trustworthy sources **must** be considered as a reference to the new user (with the exception of the